Bobolsky/Multi-Agent-AI-Apply-Tool/README.md

 - **Output**: A structured **profile document** used for resume tailoring.

 ### **3️⃣ Resume Strategist 📝**
-- **Role**: Optimizes the candidate’s resume based on the job description.
+- **Role**: Creates the candidate’s resume based on the job description and his profile.
 - **Goal**: Highlight only the **most relevant** experience, skills, and projects.
 - **Rules**:
   - **No placeholders** or fake information.